 Christina Ortmeier-Hooper is an Associate Professor of English.
 She has been a student and teacher in the NH Literacy Institute, and she began her teaching career as an English and ESL teacher in secondary schools.
 She has also served as the director of First-Year Writing at the University of New Hampshire.
 Her research interests continue to reflect her investment in school-university collaborations, writing teacher education, and adolescent literacy.
 She has had essays published in English Journal, TESOL Journal, and College Composition and Communication.
 She is the author of numerous books including The ELL Writer: Moving Beyond Basics in the Secondary Classroom (Teachers College Press) and Writing Across Language and Culture (NCTE Press)

-Field Coordinator of the Writers’ Academy and the Learning through Teaching Programs
+Field Coordinator of Writers Academy and Learning through Teaching Programs

 Tomasen M Carey is a Senior Lecturer in the English Department at the University of New Hampshire where she is the Field Coordinator of the Learning Through Teaching Program and Director of UNH Writers Academy for youth.
 She is the voice behind the blog, Conversation Education (https://conversationeducation.com/) where she shares resources, questions the current state of education, and reflects on her work and her own literary life.